JefeNovato044/DigitalEconomy/Week03/Questions.md

 # Questions
-### 1.- Patents have been important all along the history, why do they work in the ICT context
+### 1.- Patents have been important all along the history, why do they work in the ICT context (Andres)
 The ICT patents baiscally tries to make a whole protection of the different systems that are related to the ICT sector, this has become very useful, since 2004 the number of patents have increase dratically, in ten years the number of ITC patterns have increase at least 30%.

-### 2.- Describe two indicators of the digital economy
+### 2.- Describe two indicators of the digital economy (Andres)

 Access.- This indicatore refere basically to the availability of the different regions all across the world, what is trying to measure the access indicator is the quality of the infrestructures where the people can have access to the internet, and with that be part of the connectivity of the Digital enviroment